1995 Cincinnati Reds season

-The Cincinnati Reds' 1995 season was a season in American baseball.
-It consisted of the Reds winning the National League Central, and the National League Division Series in three straight games over the Los Angeles Dodgers before losing the National League Championship Series in four games to the eventual World Series champion Atlanta Braves.
+The 1995 Cincinnati Reds season was the 126th season for the franchise in Major League Baseball, and their 26th and 25th full season at Riverfront Stadium.
+The team won their first-ever National League Central title, and the NLDS in three straight games over the Los Angeles Dodgers before losing the NLCS in four games to the eventual World Series champion Atlanta Braves.
+It was both the last season for manager Davey Johnson and the last (as of 2025) playoff series victory for the Reds.